krishnanlab/teaching/2021-spring_compbio/policies.md

 More broadly, we ask that students adhere to the Spartan Code of Honor academic pledge, as written by the Associated Students of Michigan State University (ASMSU): "As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do."

 ## Accomodations
 If you have a university-documented learning difficulty or require other accommodations, please provide me with your VISA as soon as possible and speak with me about how I can assist you in your learning.
-If you do not have a VISA but have been documented with a learning difficulty or other problems for which you may still require accommodation, please contact MSU’s Resource Center for People with Disabilities (355-9642) in order to acquire current documentation.
+If you do not have a VISA but have been documented with a learning difficulty or other problems for which you may still require accommodation, please contact MSU’s Resource Center for People with Disabilities (at 517-884-RCPD or on the [web](https://rcpd.msu.edu)) in order to acquire current documentation.

 #### \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2021-spring_compbio/README.md#cmse-410-890-bioinformatics-and-computational-biology) ]